derekfeger/visibility_analysis/README.md

 The intended workflow for this set of tools is as follows:

+### First

-1. Use va_prep.py to define your area of analysis, clip your input DEM to the extent of that defined area of analysis, and create containers for later outputs of the analysis process.
+Use va_prep.py to define your area of analysis, clip your input DEM to the extent of that defined area of analysis, and create containers for later outputs of the analysis process.